 What is this test?

-This test is the gold standard for determining whether you are pregnant.
+This test is the gold standard for finding out if a woman is pregnant.
 It shows that you are pregnant before an imaging test, such as an ultrasound, can detect a fetus.
-Ultrasound can show you that you are pregnant when HCG rises to 1,000 IU/L or greater.
+Ultrasound can show that you are pregnant when HCG rises to 1,000 IU/L or greater.

 Why do I need this test?

-You may need this test if you have vaginal bleeding or cramping.
-This might indicate that you could have an ectopic pregnancy or could lose your unborn baby.
-Your healthcare provider might also want to know how your pregnancy is progressing over a few days, so he or she may order this test two or more times, several days apart.
+Your healthcare provider may want you to have this test to see if you may be pregnant.
+You may also need this test if you have vaginal bleeding or cramping.
+This might mean that you could have an ectopic pregnancy or could lose your unborn baby.
+Your healthcare provider might also want to know how your pregnancy is progressing over a few days, so he or she may order this test 2 or more times, several days apart.

 What other tests might I have along with this test?

-Your healthcare provider might also order an ultrasound to screen for certain birth defects.
-Your blood may also be checked for two other hormones, estradiol and progesterone.
+Your healthcare provider might also order an ultrasound to screen for certain problems if you are pregnant.
+Your blood may also be checked for 2 other hormones, estradiol and progesterone.
 Your levels of estradiol, a form of estrogen, can show how well the placenta is working.
 Progesterone levels also rise during pregnancy and can help your healthcare provider figure out if you are at risk for miscarriage or ectopic pregnancy.